morph-labs/morphcloud-examples-public/README.md

 - Enables accelerated container builds with caching
 - Optimized for efficient CI/CD pipelines and container workflows

-### fullstack-devbox
-- Sets up a Bun development environment with integrated PostgreSQL
-- Includes a React Todo app demo with Bun's HMR (Hot Module Reloading)
-- Provides a complete fullstack development environment ready for use
-- Claude code setup instructions included for AI fullstack development

-### sandbox
-- Creates an environment for running Python-based demos and examples
-- Includes Jupyter notebook support for interactive exploration

-### emulator
-- Sets up a game emulation environment
-- Provides tools for interacting with emulated systems programmatically

 ### mcp-devbox
-- Configures a development environment for working with Claude and MCP
+- Configures a development environment for working with Claude and MCP servers
 - Includes examples for Claude API integration and tools

-### browser
-- Provides a CDP-enabled browser automation environment on Morph Cloud
-- Includes the MorphBrowser class for managing browser instances
-- Features a shopping demo using browser-use and langchain-anthropic

 ## Prerequisites